global-synchronizer-foundation/configs/processes/new-whitelisted-ip.md

 #### 1. Prepare your IP request

-When requesting a new whitelisted IP, prepare the following:
+When requesting a new whitelisted IP, prepare a PR in the [configs-private repo](https://github.com/global-synchronizer-foundation/configs-private), with the following:

-- Exact IP address to be whitelisted
+- In the file corresponding to the network to which you wish to add the IP (DevNet/TestNet/MainNet), update `configs/<network>/allowed-ip-ranges.json`
-- Purpose of the IP (e.g. node operation, Validator operation, monitoring, Scan UI access)
+- Identify the section to which the IP should be added: svs, validators, vpns or read-only clients
-- Which network(s) this applies to (DevNet, TestNet, MainNet)
+- Entries in validators or read-only clients must contain both the name of the validator (or organization requesting the read-only access) as well as the name of the operator running the node on their behalf, or their sponsor SV if they operator their own node
-- Sponsoring SV name (if applicable)
+- Please make sure the entries are sorted alphabetically (CI will also fail your PR if they are not)

 #### 2. Submit the request